NeuralEnsemble/elephant/doc/developers_guide.rst

     1. The documentation guide (how to write a good documentation, naming conventions, docstring examples) is in the :ref:`documentation_guide`.

-    2. It's advisable to let us know (see :ref:`get_in_touch`) *before* you start implementing a new feature in Elephant to make sure no one else is working on it.
+    2. We highly recommend to get in touch with us (see :ref:`get_in_touch`) *before* starting to implement a new feature in Elephant.
+This way, we can point out synergies with complementary efforts and help in designing your implementation such that its integration into Elephant will be an easy process.

     3. If you experience any problems during one of the steps below, please contact us and we'll help you.